 Morganite is believed to nurture feelings of love and to increase tenderness in a relationship.
-Morganite can enhance one's communications skills and provide patience to help focus during times of stress.
+Morganite can enhance communications skills and provide patience to help focus during times of stress.